thelibertti/pygit-/README.md

 </p>

 > [!WARNING]
+> This project was moved [here.](https://github.com/DliberttiGroup/pygit-p-p)
+>
-> This program is not even in alpha; much of it is still incomplete work
+> This repo is not longer manteined because it was moved [here](https://github.com/DliberttiGroup/pygit-p-p)

 # PYGIT++
 **Pygit++ can be defined as simple as just as a better user